jonccrawley/passhash/README.md

 ### GET /shutdown
 This endpoint will shutdown the service.

----
-**Warning**
-This will reset all the data in the service as it is a in-memory service.
+**Warning**: This will reset all the data in the service as it is a in-memory service.
----

 #### Response
 The service will return an OK if able to shutdown